hackla-engage/engage-backend/README.md

 `python manage.py runserver`

 You can go to `http://localhost:8000/swagger/` to look at the docs and interact with the API.

 ## To run locally on Docker

 1. Run `docker build .` to build Docker image
 2. Run `make setup` to build Docker services
-3. Run `make migrate` migrate postgres database
+3. Run `make migrate` to run postgres database migrations
 4. Run `make populate_tags` and `make scrape_data` to further populate the database in the Docker container.
 5. Run `make run` to run server